Dshashek/ELK_Monitoring_Network_Diagram/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Create an SSH key in the ansible container and use it to update the SSH keys in Azure for the Web VMs and the Elk machine.
+- SSH into each of the web machines from the control node and add the IP address.
+- Modify the remote_user in ansible.cfg file in /etc/ansible on the jumpbox to the user name used for the webservers and elk machine.
+- Update the Hosts file with two groups, one for elk, one for the webservers
 - Download the playbooks for the webservers, elk, elastic beat, and metric beat onto your ansible container.
-- Update the configuration files to include
+- Place the beats config files in /etc/ansible/files and update the beats configuration files to include the IP address of the Elk Server
-- Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbooks, and navigate to <elk machine ip>:5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_